laravel/docs/elixir.md

 <a name="javascript"></a>
 ### Scripts

 If you have multiple JavaScript files that you would like to combine into a single file, you may use the `scripts` method.
+This will provide automatic source maps, concatenation, and minification.

 The `scripts` method assumes all paths are relative to the `resources/assets/js` directory, and will place the resulting JavaScript in `public/js/all.js` by default: